Remove, Reduce, Inform: What Actions do People Want Social Media Platforms to Take on Potentially Misleading Content?

 \subsection{(Lack of) Consensus on Preferred Actions}

-\textbf{RQ1: How much agreement is there, among informed lay raters, about the preferred actions to be taken?}
+\textbf{RQ\ref{rq-agreement}: How much agreement is there, among informed lay raters, about the preferred actions to be taken on potentially misleading articles?}

-To address the first question, we summarize the aggregate action preferences for each article as the percentage of users who said each action should be taken.
-If the distribution of these aggregate preferences is bimodal, with almost every item having close to 0\% or close to 100\% wanting each action, then we would have very high agreement among the raters.
+\textbf{Analysis:} We compute the aggregate action preferences for each article as the percentage of users who said each action should be taken.
+We then provide a visual representation of the distribution across all articles.
+If the distribution of these aggregate preferences is bimodal, with almost every article having close to 0\% or close to 100\% raters wanting each action, then we would have very high agreement among the raters.

+In addition to the visual representation, we also report the mean disagreement with the majority-preference for each action.\del{ The disagreement is} We define disagreement as the percentage of all raters who do not agree with the majority's preference --- a number in the range $[0,50)$.

+\textbf{Results:} Figure~\ref{fig:dist-of-prefs} shows histograms of aggregate action preferences across all 368 articles.
+For inform action, 62 articles were present in the middle region of the histogram (i.e., where 40-60\% of the raters wanted the action), indicating high disagreement between raters on these articles.
+If we expanded the middle range to 30-70\%, the number of articles increased to 146.
+Similar patterns were observed for reduce action as well.

-Figure~\ref{fig:dist-of-prefs} shows histograms of aggregate action preferences, across all 368 articles.
-For example, on 91 articles, less than 10\% of raters wanted an inform action, while on 146 articles the preference for inform as the action was between 30-70\%.
-When remove was preferred by a majority, it was almost always a slim majority, with only one article achieving a supermajority of more than 70\%.
-More generally, for all three action types, among items where more than half the raters preferred the action, it was more common to have 50-70\% of raters prefer the action than to have near universal agreement of 80-100\%.
+When the remove action was preferred by a majority, \del{it was almost always a slim majority, with }only one article achieved a supermajority of more than 70\% raters.
+Generally, for all three action types, among articles where the majority preferred the action (i.e., the right half of the histograms), it was more common to have 50-70\% of raters prefer the action than to have near universal agreement of 80-100\%.